vivianlinnn/power_outage_analysis/README.md

 | West North Central |         7 |          0 |          0 |        0 |

 In addition, we also grouped `NERC.REGIONS` and get the calculated mean of different severity metrics of the outages including `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` through the aggregate function of mean.
 The significance of this aggregation is to compare the severity of outages on average across all `NERC.REGIONS`, so that we have a better understanding of which the areas where outages can have more significant impacts from outages.
-The first five rows of the pivot table are shown below:

 | NERC.REGION   |   OUTAGE.DURATION |   CUSTOMERS.AFFECTED |   DEMAND.LOSS.MW |